-If your little one is going through a bout of separation anxiety, chances are they'll struggle to sleep through the night - and so will you!
+If your little one is going through a bout of separation anxiety in baby sleep, chances are they'll struggle to sleep through the night - and so will you!

-Though it can be distressing to know your baby is experiencing separation anxiety - which is causing them to struggle at night - ultimately it's a very normal thing for babies to go through, and is usually only temporary.
+Though it can be distressing to know your baby is experiencing separation anxiety in baby sleep - which is causing them to struggle at night - ultimately it's a very normal thing for babies to go through, and is usually only temporary.